mckennatim/v17/README.md

 ### 2/9/21 10ablank-milestone-lazy-responsive_v2
 <s>It seems that React.lazy has to be in the file that uses it</s>

-### 2/9/21 10ablank-milestone-lazy-responsive_v3-reorg
+### 2/9/21 11ablank-milestone-lazy-responsive_v3-reorg
 The changeable stuff for the app is in appRoutes.
+How do you use mutiple contexts?
+Add hel next?

+### 2/12/21 s2g
+installed but now working, problem with soath local 7080